Code-Institute-Submissions/UCD-milestone--Monkees/README.md

 During project development I also created some wireframes for my project.
 My initial wireframes changed after some feedback on the dark color scheme and some changes in layout.
 The final layout is also slightly different as issues arose during development.
-Both sets of wireframes have been included in These can be viewed under <link href="/Documents/Project Development/WireFrames" type="text/css" />.
+Both sets of wireframes have been included in These can be viewed under the documents folder: /Documents/Project Development/WireFrames" type="text/css.

 ## Features
 ### Existing Features